openfga/openfga/docs/check/README.md

 * **Expansion** - refers more generally to the <u>process</u> of an iterative evaluation of one or more subproblems in order to determine some FGA query outcome.
 An expansion of an FGA relationship requires a minimum of 1 lookup followed by 0 or more subsequent dispatches to resolve residual usersets.
 Expansion is not to be confused with dispatch, because expansion involves potentially 0 or more dispatches whereas dispatch itself refers specifically to a evaluation of a singular subgraph.
 The term "expansion" is more generally used when referring to the evaluation of a whole relationship graph/tree whereas "dispatch" is a term more generally used to refer to the evaluation of a single branch of a larger relationship graph/tree.
 Expansion of an FGA relationships involves potentially many dispatches of related (indirect) subproblems.

 ## Direct Rewrites
 Direct rewrites establish the most basic form of FGA relationship rewrite definitions.
-These direct rewrites allow developers to express the most basic of authorization model semantics, including direct permissions, indirect or computed permissions, and/or hierarchical permissions.
+These direct rewrites allow developers to express the most basic of authorization m semantics, including direct permissions, indirect or computed permissions, and/or hierarchical permissions.

 > ℹ️ The term "permission" is used above, but from here forward we will formally refer to permissions simply as relationships.
 A users/subject has a permission if they have the relationship, and a relationship can be realized through one or more relationship rewrites.